MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

   }
 }

-// This example clears the SSL decision in response to proceeding with SSL certificate errors. void ClearSSLDecision()
+// This example clears the TLS decision in response to proceeding with TLS certificate errors. void ClearServerCertificateErrorOverrideCache()
 {
-  webView.CoreWebView2.ClearSSLDecision();
+  await webView.CoreWebView2.ClearServerCertificateErrorOverrideCacheAsync();
-  MessageBox.Show(this, "Cleared", "Clear SSL Decision");
+  MessageBox.Show(this, "Cleared", "Clear server certificate error override cache");
 }
 ```